Spixmaster/libvldmail/README.md

         /* ... more of your code ... */
     }

+## Get the sources

+Since August 2025, the canonical upstream repository is [on Fossil.](https://code.rosaelefanten.org/libvldmail) I provide Git mirrors on [Codeberg](https://codeberg.org/dertuxmalwieder/libvldmail/) and [Github](https://github.com/dertuxmalwieder/libvldmail) for the time being.
+They are synchronized every night.

 ## Building

 Use [CMake](https://cmake.org/) to create the `libvldmail` library, then link it into your application.
 And don't forget to point to the `vldmail.h` header.